Stag Brewery proposed school development - frequently asked questions

 This is due to:

-Of the nine schools above, five have been permanently expanded since 2010, one – Thomson House – opened in 2013, and two – Barnes and Marshgate – of the other three (Kew Riverside is the exception) have admitted three ‘bulge’ classes between them since 2010.
+Of the nine schools above, five have been permanently expanded since 2010, one – Thomson House – opened in 2013, and two – Barnes and Marshgate – of the other three (Kew Riverside is the exception) have admitted three 'bulge' classes between them since 2010.
 As a result, the numbers of Year 6 leavers in those schools who will need places in local secondary schools has grown and will continue to grow.
-Based on current thinking, this would mean that there would be 400–550 local children competing for 205 local places, the Council would be unable to meet its statutory duty to provide places for those children unless a new school can be provided.
 It is forecast that the children who are at most risk of not being admitted to any of the three schools in the eastern half of the borough live in Kew, and east and north Barnes.

 Parents can apply for other authorities, as well as their own borough.
 And, if they are living nearer to the school, than a child who lives further away but within the same borough as the school, they will take priority over them.
 This is because, a High Court judgement against Greenwich Council ('the Greenwich Judgement') in 1989 prevents local authorities, and schools which – like Christ's, Grey Court and Richmond Park Academy – set their own admission arrangements, from reserving places in this way.

-Expanding each of Christ’s, Grey Court and Richmond Park Academy by a further form of entry would be hugely challenging from outdoor-space and planning constraints, and they would provide only 90 additional places, which would be at least 150 fewer than are forecast to be required.
-In addition, funding for expansion is not currently available.
+Expanding each of Christ’s, Grey Court and Richmond Park Academy by a further form of entry would be hugely challenging from outdoor-space and planning constraints.
+If those constraints could be overcome, they would provide only 90 additional places per year, which would be 90 fewer than are forecast to be required.
+In addition, sufficient capital funding for expansion is not currently available.
 For those reasons, the Council believes that only a new secondary school within the eastern half of the borough would meet the short-term forecast shortfall of places.
-Longer-term, it is probable that the three schools would need to be expanded in addition to a new school being established.